Chur: Topography

 Chur is situated at a height of 594 m above sea level, on the right bank of the torrent Plessur just as it issues from the valley Schanfigg and about a mile above its junction with the Rhine, almost entirely surrounded by the Alps, overshadowed by the Mittenberg (northeast) and Pizokel (southwest), hills that guard the entrance to the deep-cut valley Schanfigg.

 The altitude in the city area varies from 600 m above sea level to 1800 m above sea level and the Churer Hausberg Brambrüesch (accessible from the Old Town) is 2174 m above sea level.

-The water of Chur's spring is exported and sold as Passugger mineral water.
+The eastern suburbs of Chur spread up the lower slopes of an enormous, heavily wooded convex landform, one of 16 'alpine megafans' in the Alps.
+It was probably created by the catastrophic collapse of the mountain crest around the time of deglaciation of the Rhine trough.
+Another collapse further north along the same crest created the Igis-Zizers megafan.
+This pair of megafans is global consequential in scale, and as part of the Alpenrhein cluster of 11 anomalously large debris fans they attest to an episode of major landscape dislocation.

 Climate

 Chur has an oceanic climate in spite of its inland position.
 Summers are warm and sometimes hot, normally averaging around 25 C during the day, whilst winter means are around freezing, with daytime temperatures being about 5 C. Between 1981 and 2010 Chur had an average of 104.6 days of rain per year and on average received 849 mm of precipitation.
 The wettest month was August, with an average of 112 mm of precipitation over an average of 11.2 days.
 The driest month of the year was February with an average of 47 mm of precipitation over 6.6 days.